 Running a backup process for Exchange Mailbox is a tricky job that even a seasoned Exchange Administrator will find it harder to complete.
 When the number of mailbox increases and the size of the mailbox also gets bigger, then the backup process will take more time and the issue like ‘queued’ status is one of many problems.

-To save your time and energy, you should take the assistance of professional software that is specially designed for the Exchange Server and it can take the backup in the PST format.
+To save your time and energy, you should take the assistance of professional software that is specially designed for the Exchange Server and easily recover mailboxes database in Exchange Server 2016 & take the backup in the PST format.